DrugAI/ACNet/README.md

 **Note**:
 The GNNs (GCN, GIN, SGC) in the baseline experiments are implemented by PyG package, which uses `torch.scatter_` function.
-Remember that the `torch.scatter_` function is not reproducible (See [here](https://pytorch.org/docs/stable/generated/torch.Tensor.scatter_.html#torch.Tensor.scatter_) ), so the results of the GNNs may be slightly different with our reported results in the manuscript.
+Remember that the `torch.scatter_` function is non-deterministic (See [here](https://pytorch.org/docs/stable/generated/torch.Tensor.scatter_.html#torch.Tensor.scatter_) ), so the results of the GNNs may be slightly different with our reported results in the manuscript.

 **Note**:
-The baseline experiments of ACNet are conducted by *self-made* training framework.
+The baseline experiments of ACNet are conducted by a *self-made* training framework.
 It is not as well-constructed as other training frameworks, e.g. *torchdrug*.
 It is just served as an example to show how our benchmark works and to show the reproducibility of our results reported in the manuscript.
 We can only guarantee that the experimental scripts can work to reproduce the results, but the stability of the training framework is not guaranteed and the illustration of this training framework is not our point.